jinjor/audio-dsl/ls/README.md

 - Switch to the Debug viewlet.
 (Ctrl(Cmd)+Shift+D)
 - Select `Launch Client` from the drop down.
 - Run the launch config.
-- If you want to debug the server as well use the launch configuration `Attach to Server` <!-- TODO: does it work? -->
+- If you want to debug the server as well use the launch configuration `Attach to Server`
-- In the [Extension Development Host] instance of VSCode, open a document in 'plain text' language mode.
+- In the [Extension Development Host] instance of VSCode, open a document in 'dsl' language mode.